 In the last year I have experienced some considerable changes and made a great deal of positive changes with the help of The Recovery College

-My name is Corinne and my struggles with mental health began back in 2009.
+My struggles with mental health began back in 2009.
 During my previous career managing local pubs I suffered a number of traumas which resulted in me developing PTSD.
 However, this was not diagnosed until 2015.
 During these interim years I returned to full time education and earned both a degree and master’s degree and was using education and learning as a way of holding back and ignoring the worsening PTSD symptoms.

 On the completion of my masters I emotionally crashed and was formally diagnosed with PTSD and referred for a series of EMDR and talking therapies.
 It was at the end of the therapy treatment that I was introduced to the Exchange Recovery College.